 Minimal Risk Condition.
-A low-risk operating mode in which a fully self-driving vehicle operating without a human driver achieves a reasonably safe state, such as bringing the vehicle to a complete stop, upon experiencing a failure of the self-driving system that renders the vehicle unable to perform the entire dynamic driving task.
+A low-risk operating mode in which a fully autonomously driven vehicle operating without a human driver achieves a reasonably safe state, such as bringing the vehicle to a complete stop, upon experiencing a failure of the autonomous driving system that renders the vehicle unable to perform the entire dynamic driving task.